Social Media Bio

 I generally publish a new article on alternate Mondays with some extra time off here and there for Canadian holidays and vacation time.
 You can always sign up for free email updates to read at your own pace, and if you sign up now, you’ll also receive a free e-book as a subscriber bonus: How to Pray When Prayer Seems Impossible.

-I also curate When You Work for the Church: the good, the bad, and the ugly, and how we can all do better, where you’ll find articles on:
+I also offer encouragement and resources for ministry at When You Work for the Church: the good, the bad, and the ugly, and how we can all do better:

 - what do you do when your job is terminated?,